michaelpittino/poedbg/README.md

 ![poedbg](misc/images/logo.jpg?raw=true "poedbg")
+---

-Using a custom ring3 debugging engine tailored specifically to the game, _poedbg_ provides you with a simple API to interact with the [Path of Exile](http://www.pathofexile.com) game client for tasks like packet logging, memory manipulation, and more.
+A simple API to interact with the [Path of Exile](http://www.pathofexile.com) game client for tasks like packet logging, memory manipulation, and more.
 Even better - all in your favorite languages.
 This project continues to be a work in progress.

-While the _poedbg_ library on its own does not provide any explicit competitive advantage, it may still be against the game's terms of service.
-Use it at your own risk.
+While this software is not intended to provide any explicit competitive advantage, it may still be against the game's terms of service.
+Please use it responsibly, and at your own risk.

 ### Supported Features and Languages